11 Fun Free or Low-Cost Spring Activities for Seniors to Get Outdoors

 - AgritourismExplore local farms.
 Many local farms offer tours or activities that vary by season, from fruit picking to cider-making to farm-to-table dinners to goat yoga.
 Google your area and “farm tour” to try to find some events, or try checking this list.
 Some states, for example North Carolina, keep databases of all the farms that offer tours in the state.
 Often there is a small fee, but in exchange you may get to pet baby animals, learn about how our food is made, or take home a locally grown product.

 At Iora, our goal is to keep you as healthy as possible.
-During these long stretches of quarantine, it’s important to get up and move as often as possible.
-Ask your health coach or primary care provider any other questions or concerns you may have about how to stay active during these times.
+It’s important to get up and move as often as possible.
+Ask your health coach or primary care provider any other questions or concerns you may have about how to stay active.

 For more information on ways to stay active beyond outdoor spring activities for seniors, check out these five modified yoga poses you can do from the comfort of home.